JonalynMacatangay/App_Dev_Final_project/README.md

 **Objectives:**
 <br>
-The main objective of the study is to develop a Application for KSY Beauty and Wellness Center: Enhancing Customer Experience and Business Operations
+The main objective of the study is to develop a Application for KSY Beauty and Wellness Center: Enhancing Customer Experience and Business Operations <br>
 Specify, it aims to:
 <br>